wilsonliaows/docs/connectors/infusionsoft.md

 This allows you to understand the payment habits made by a client, which could be useful for making reports or inqueries in your CRM.

 #### 2) Syncing payments
-Payment plan details contain the ID of each payments for the order.
+Payment plan details contain the IDs of each payment for the order.
 With this, you will be able to sync all payments made for this order.

 ## Infusionsoft : List of Item types